maciej-zieba/maciej-zieba.github.io/_pages/about.md

   - /about.html
 ---

-I'm Maciej, an applied mathematician with a passion for solving practical problems using mathematical theories and concepts.
-Currently in my second year of doctoral school at the Pedagogical University of Cracow under the supervision of [Tomasz Szemberg](https://szemberg.up.krakow.pl).
-I am continuously expanding my knowledge in this field.
+I’m Maciej, a 24-year-old applied mathematician with a passion for solving practical problems using mathematical theories and concepts.
+Currently in my second year of doctoral school at the Pedagogical University of Cracow under the supervision of [Tomasz Szemberg](https://szemberg.up.krakow.pl), I am continuously expanding my knowledge in this field.

 ## Expertise and Experience 💼